Safety Communications Lead

 - Developing relationships with local reporters across diverse beats in several states.

 To succeed you'll need to be:

 - A self starter: Uber is a company of entrepreneurs and we want to work with people who enjoy building things from the bottom up too.
-Stuff changes fast in our world so you'll need to be highly adaptable as well as calm under pressure;
+Stuff changes fast in our world so you'll need to be highly adaptable as well as calm under pressure.

-- Experienced Spokesperson: Strong media relations experience and expertise
+- Experienced Spokesperson: Strong media relations experience and expertise particularly on b2c industries.

 Uber is an equal opportunity employer and enthusiastically encourages people from a wide variety of backgrounds and experiences to apply.
 Uber does not discriminate on the basis of race, color, religion, sex (including pregnancy), gender, national origin, citizenship, age, mental or physical disability, veteran status, marital status, sexual orientation or any other basis prohibited by law.